Context-Specific Causal Graph Discovery with Unobserved Contexts: Non-Stationarity, Regimes and Spatio-Temporal Patterns: Abstract

 \section{Abstract}

-Real-world data, for example in climate applications, often consists of spatially gridded time series data or data with comparable structure.
-While the underlying system is often believed to behave similar at different points in space and time, those variations that do exist are twofold relevant: They often encode important information in and of themselves.
-And they may negatively affect the stability\Slash{}convergence and reliability\Slash{}validity of results of algorithms assuming stationarity or space-translation invariance.
+Real-world problems, for example in climate applications, often require causal reasoning on spatially gridded time series data or data with comparable structure.
+While the underlying system is often believed to behave similarly at different points in space and time, those variations that do exist are relevant twofold: They often encode important information in and of themselves.
+And they may negatively affect the stability and validity of results if not accounted for.
 We study the information encoded in changes of the causal graph, with stability in mind.
-An analysis of this general task identifies two core challenges.
-We develop guiding principles to overcome these challenges, and provide a framework realizing these principles by modifying constraint-based causal discovery approaches on the level of independence testing.
-This leads to an extremely modular, easily extensible and widely applicable framework.
-It can leverage existing constraint-based causal discovery methods (demonstrated on IID-algorithms PC, PC-stable, FCI and time series algorithms PCMCI, PCMCI+, LPCMCI) with little to no modification.
-The built-in modularity allows to systematically understand and improve upon an entire array of subproblems.
-By design, it can be extended by leveraging insights from change-point-detection, clustering, independence-testing and other well-studied related problems.
-The division into more accessible sub-problems also simplifies the understanding of fundamental limitations, hyperparameters controlling trade-offs and the statistical interpretation of results.
-An open-source implementation will be available soon\footnote{Placeholder for link to code-repository and documentation.}.
+Two core challenges arise, related to the complexity of encoding system-states and to statistical convergence properties in the presence of imperfectly recoverable non-stationary structure.
+We provide a framework realizing principles conceptually suitable to overcome these challenges -- an interpretation supported by numerical experiments.
+Primarily, we modify constraint-based causal discovery approaches on the level of independence testing.
+This leads to a framework which is additionally highly modular, easily extensible and widely applicable.
+For example, it allows to leverage existing constraint-based causal discovery methods (demonstrated on PC, PC-stable, FCI, PCMCI, PCMCI+ and LPCMCI), and to systematically divide the problem into simpler subproblems that are easier to analyze and understand and relate more clearly to well-studied problems like change-point-detection, clustering, independence-testing and more.
+Code is available at \CodeRepo{}.